munificent/craftinginterpreters/book/representing-code.md

 [scanning]: scanning.html
 [parsing]: parsing-expressions.html

-Before we start parsing, we'll learn about that data structure itself.
-Along the way, we'll <span name="boring">cover</span> some theory around formal grammars, feel the difference between function and object-oriented programming, go over a couple of design patterns, and do some metaprogramming.
+In this chapter, we'll learn about that data structure.
+Along the way, we'll
+<span name="boring">cover</span> some theory around formal grammars, feel the
+difference between functional and object-oriented programming, go over a couple of design patterns, and do some metaprogramming.

 <aside name="boring">

-At first, I thought it was going to be one of the most boring chapters in the book.
-Then I kept coming up with more fun things to stuff into it.
-Sorry I got carried away.
+I was so worried about this being one of the most boring chapters in the book that I kept stuffing more fun ideas into until I ran out of room.

 </aside>

-Before we do all that, let's focus on the data structure.
-We want something simple for the parser to produce, and easy for the interpreter to consume.
+Before we do all that, let's focus on the main goal -- a representation for code.
+It should be simple for the parser to produce and easy for the interpreter to consume.
 If you haven't written a parser or interpreter yet, those requirements aren't exactly illuminating.
 Maybe your intuition can help.
 What is your brain doing when you play the part of a *human* interpreter?
 How do you manually evaluate an arithmetic expression like this:

 ```lox
 1 + 2 * 3 - 4